TeamSOBITS/sobit_common/README.en.md

 <!-- MILESTONE -->
 ## Milestone

-- [ ] Improve documentation
+- [x] OSS
-- [ ] OSS Conversion
+    - [x] Migrate PCL-related libraries to YOLO repository
-    - [ ] Migrate PCL-related libraries to YOLO repository
+    - [x] Isolation of HSR dependency packages
-    - [ ] Isolation of HSR dependency packages
+    - [x] Improve documentation
     - [ ] Update custom messages

 See the [open issues][issues-url] for a full list of proposed features (and known issues).